El Lute/Gotta Go Home: "El Lute"

 "El Lute" tells the true story of Spanish outlaw Eleuterio Sánchez, who was still in prison at the time the song was released, though he was shortly to be released following a pardon.
 The song presents his claim that he was wrongly convicted of murder and links his liberation from prison to the liberation of his country from oppression after the rule of Franco.
 During a promotional visit in Spain, Boney M. met Sánchez and gave him a golden record for the sales of the single.

 Margot Borgström wrote lyrics in Swedish, as Wizex recorded the song on the 1979 album Some Girls & Trouble Boys.
 Released under Kikki Danielsson's name, the song became a Svensktoppen hit for 10 weeks between 25 November 1979 – 10 February 1980, even topping the chart for one week.
 Liz Mitchell later released a version on the album No One Will Force You titled "Mandela" with the lyrics altered to describe the life of Nelson Mandela, who was still in prison at the time.

 "Gotta Go Home"

 "Gotta Go Home" was re-written from a German single "Hallo Bimmelbahn" (1973) by Nighttrain with the brothers Heinz and Jürgen Huth, both also credited as co-writers on Boney M.'s version.
 Boney M. first promoted it in a few TV shows in its early version "Going Back Home".
 Several single versions featured a 4:40 version (timing on label 4:22), a slightly remixed edit of the full 5:04 version, and longer than the 3:45 album edit.
 Later single pressings featured a 4:00 edit, which is the same as the album edit but with the "going back home.." break slightly extended.
-In 2010 "Gotta Go Home" was sampled on the Duck Sauce track "Barbra Streisand".

 "Gotta Go Home" was issued as an A-side in Canada, and was a Top 40 hit on the RPM Magazine charts there, peaking at number 35 in November 1979.